 NOTE: The HaveIBeenPwned API is not free.
 There’s a nominal $3.50 per month recurring fee to continue using it, but you can also just pay for a single month to determine if it’s valuable enough to continue using it.
 The single month usage is also a handy option if your organization has recently been breached and you need to determine which accounts are compromised.
 To get the API key, go here: https://haveibeenpwned.com/API/Key

-Once you have your API key, you need to adjust the Playbook.
-The second step of the Playbook is where your API is recorded as a variable.
+Otherwise, you can enter a fake number and then once you have the actual API key, you can adjust the Playbook.
+The second step of the Playbook is where your API key is recorded as a variable.
 Input your API key in the Value field.

 Have fun!
 I hope to begin building out a few others based on this API, but if you get to it before I do…let me know!
 You can find information about the verbose breach model here: https://haveibeenpwned.com/API/v3#BreachModel

 [Subscribe to the RSS feed for this blog]